madetech/blog/building_better_software_teams/communications/04_pair_programming.md

 Pair programming is intensive, especially over the course of a few hours or a whole day.
 It's important that pairs don't burn themselves out, so they must make time for regular breaks away from pairing throughout the day.
 These breaks provide good opportunities to do things that might otherwise distract a developer during pair programming, such as checking emails, instant messaging, or making coffee.

 #### Pairing, Not Coaching
-Pair programming involves two peers of a similar skill level working together, but it's not uncommon to see some organistations use pair programming as a form of coaching, where a more experienced developer will sit with a less experienced developer and attempt to upskill and explain their rationale around particular design solutions.
+Pair programming involves two peers of a similar skill level working together, but it's not uncommon to see some organisations use pair programming as a form of coaching, where a more experienced developer will sit with a less experienced developer and attempt to upskill and explain their rationale around particular design solutions.

 There are definite benefits to coaching, but it's important not to confuse it with pair programming, as it can lead to [backseat driving](#backseat-driving), and the less experienced developer becoming demotivated.